Dima3122/CTP/external/cli11/README.md

              help_string="")

 app.add_flag(option_name,
-             variable_to_bind_to, // bool, int, float, complex, containers, enum, std::atomic 🆕, or string-like, or any singular object with a defined conversion from a string like add_option help_string="")
+             variable_to_bind_to, // bool, int, float, complex, containers, enum, std::atomic, or string-like, or any singular object with a defined conversion from a string like add_option help_string="")

 app.add_flag_function(option_name,